 - 4 tablespoons butter, for grilling

-- Bring your griddle to temperature, and add the butter and oil to melt.
+- Bring your griddle to medium high.
+Add the butter and oil.
 When the butter melts and the oil begins to smoke you are ready to cook.

 - Flip your burgers when the edges of the patties begin to brown.
 Season again with salt and pepper.

-- When the burgers are done and the cheese is melted remove from the griddle and place on a rack and sheet pan.
-Serve immediately while hot.
+- When the burgers are done and the cheese is melted remove from the griddle.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases at no extra expense to you.